-Investors should refer to the risk factor headed "Error!
-Reference source not found." in the section headed "Fund specific risk" for further risk disclosures in Mainland China taxation.
+Investors should refer to the risk factor headed "Mainland China tax risks" in the section headed "Fund specific risk" for further risk disclosures in Mainland China taxation.

 Appendix 1 - Fund Details

 The following chart illustrates the difference in asset allocation among the Funds.
 Obviously however, the Investment Adviser will use its investment expertise to adjust each of the portfolios as it thinks appropriate, bearing in mind market conditions and the risk profile of the particular Fund.